 If your injuries are more severe and require an ambulance, police likely will respond so they can gather important information on the accident, interview witnesses and record the scene.

 If the fall happens on government property, forms will need to be filed later with the proper authorities.

 Who Is at Fault?

-The first factor that must be considered when you’ve experienced injury from a fall is who’s to blame, New York Personal Injury Lawyers will be the one to achieve justice.
+The first factor that must be considered when you’ve experienced injury from a fall is who’s to blame.
 Minnesota is a “comparative fault” state, meaning the court or insurance adjuster first must determine where fault lies.

 Many factors can go into this decision, based upon the location of the fall, the conditions at the time and what you were doing.
 For instance, if you are texting on your telephone while walking along and not being aware of dangerous conditions, you are considered at least partially at fault and your compensation could go down or disappear entirely.
 If you are determined to be 50 percent or more at fault for the fall, you will not receive any compensation.